Pink sheets – Introduction to Pink Sheets and Why They Exist

 The Wolf of Wall street movie based on the experiences of Jordan Belfort show how easily penny stocks can be manipulated.
 Other famous movies such as Boiler Room also depict the risks of trading pink sheets.

 But are all pink sheet companies bad?
-If so, why do we have them in the first place?
+If so, why do we have them in the first place, and what are pink sheet stocks exactly?

 In this article we will try to understand the concept of pink sheets and why some companies prefer a listing in pink sheets rather than the big stock exchanges.